Colony (film)

-Colony is an Irish documentary film about colony collapse disorder, directed by Carter Gunn and Ross McDonnell.
+Colony is a 2010 Irish documentary film about colony collapse disorder, directed by Carter Gunn and Ross McDonnell.
 The film was produced by Morgan Bushe and Macdara Kelleher.
 The music was written by Clogs.
 It opened theatrically in Los Angeles on 30 July 2010 and New York City on 13 August 2010 at the 14th Annual DocuWeeks.

 Plot

-The documentary explores the disappearance of millions of bees, known as “colony collapse syndrome."
+The documentary explores the disappearance of millions of bees, known as "colony collapse syndrome."